browserengineering/book/book/visual-effects.md

 [overflow-prop]: https://developer.mozilla.org/en-US/docs/Web/CSS/overflow

-Now let's add (2D) transforms.[^3d-matrix] In computer graphics, a linear transform is a transformation of a point in space represented by multiplication of the point as a (x,y,z,1) vector by a [4x4 matrix][44matrix].
+Now let's add (2D) transforms.[^3d-matrix] In computer graphics, a linear transform is a linear transformation of a point in a geometric spaces, and usually represented by matrix multiplication.
 The same concept exists on the web in the `transform` CSS property.
-This property specifies a transform for the contents of a layout object when drawing to the screen.
+This property specifies a transform for a layout object's group when drawing into its parent group.

 [44matrix]: https://en.wikipedia.org/wiki/Transformation_matrix